 main physical property which makes them favorable for the realization of a qubit is the Pauli exclusion principle.
 It says that two identical fermions (in this specific case electrons or holes) cannot occupy same energy state.

 Figure 1 describes how spin blockade can be used to extract information about the electron spin in the left QD in the DQD system.
 If the spin configuration is like in Figure 1a) then after electrostatic pushing, by applying voltage pulses on gates L and R, electron is allowed to tunnel to the right dot, which, for example, can be detected as the DC current signal.
 In the other case, Figure 1c), electrons on both dots have same spin and due to Pauli exclusion principle they stay in that configuration after electrostatic pushing.
 Consequently, current DC current signal does not flow.
+(You need to speak about singlet triplet else it is not clear)